-This is the manuscript version of a scholarly output accepted for publication following peer review and revision.
+This is the final manuscript version of a scholarly output accepted for publication following peer review and revision which has no publisher formatting.
 An accepted manuscript or an accepted version can also be called a post-print.

 Depositing a digital copy of a document in an institutional repository in order to provide open access and long term digital preservation to a scholarly output.